-• While riding, keep your feet on the platform and hands on the controls at ---all times. --- A loaded truck can weigh over 4535kg (10,000 lbs).
-You can not stop or even slow it down with your foot, hand or any part of your body, no matter how slow the truck is moving.
+- While riding, keep your feet on the platform and hands on the controls at all times.
+This truck weighs over 900 kg or (2,000 lbs).
+You cannot stop or even slow it with your foot, hand or any part of your body, no matter how slow the truck is moving. - When coasting, protect your legs and feet by staying to the side.
+Keep out of the path of the truck.
+Travel power unit first only.
+Do not turn.

-LOOK WHERE YOU'RE GOING
+LOOK WHERE YOU'RE DRIVING

-- Don't use cell phones or similar devices while operating the truck. - Travel in the direction where you have the best visibility. - Always be alert to the area around you and watch where you are driving. - A hand or foot caught between the truck and a wall, post or any fixed object will be crushed or even cut off.
+- Always be alert to the area around you and watch where you are driving. - A hand or foot caught between the truck and a wall, post or any fixed object will be crushed or even cut off.
 Don't put hands or arms over the backrest. - You could also be seriously injured by objects intruding or poking into the operator area.